 - Slow grind to avoid overheating of beans

 - The path from burrs to chute is very short resulting in easy cleaning, and a minimum holdover of grounds from grind to grind

 - 55 grind size adjustments

 - Grinds Turkish, a feature that impressed me

-The downside of this fantastic machine is somewhat related to the fact that it is designed with espresso brewing in mind as primary market target.
-The brewer doesn't have coarse settings, the grinder is calibrated to grind from Turkish to almost French pot size.
+The downside of this fantastic machine is somewhat related to the fact that it is designed with espresso brewing in mind as a primary market target.
+The brewer doesn’t have coarse settings, the grinder is calibrated to grind from Turkish to almost French pot size.

 - Make sure you only store your coffee in tight sealed containers or bags so that there is the least air contact possible.
 If you buy a big bag of roast coffee beans store it in multiple smaller containers so that you don’t open the big bag every morning.

 - Don’t use your coffee mill to grind spices or the other way around!